monil-bansal/Chess/All Possible Moves/README.md

 3) En - passant is not considered till now

 -----------------------
 #### BUT a piece can't capture a same color piece, also pieces moves according to rule -> Knight moves 2.5 squares.
+#### AND white and black pieces take turns